How to Help a Child with Reading Comprehension Problems

 Start With SnapWords® and have the child add the sentence.

 - SnapWords® are cards with pictures embedded in the sight word that help a child not only remember how to read the word, but how to spell it and also what it means.

-- Show the child a SnapWords® card and ask him/her what is happening in the picture.
+- Show the child a SnapWords® card and ask them what is happening in the picture.

-- Once he/she has talked about what is happening in the picture, encourage him/her to write a little sentence talking about it.
+- Once they have talked about what is happening in the picture, encourage them to write a little sentence talking about it.
 Here are two examples:

 Working With Passages and Comprehension:

 Long ago, a young man came into a poor little town.
-All he had was a soup pot and a spoon. ¥
+All he had was a soup pot and a spoon.
+Y

 The man was very hungry.

-The young man stopped at a house.
-He knocked at the door. ¥
+The young man stopped at a house and knocked on the door.
+Y

 ‘I am cold and hungry,’ he said.
 ‘May I have a bit of food?’

 ‘We don’t have any food, I’m sorry,’ said the woman.
 Y